Man faces prison for felony DUI

 John Allen McCabe faces up to 15 years in prison and a $5,000 fine after he was stopped by Nevada Highway Patrol troopers on March 1 on Highway 50.

-According to court documents, McCabe was driving a black Jeep involved in a three-vehicle collisikon at Highway 50 and Kingsbury Grade.
+According to court documents, McCabe was driving a black Jeep involved in a three-vehicle collision at Highway 50 and Kingsbury Grade.
 He allegedly had a preliminary breath test of .258.

 Under a plea agreement, prosecutors agreed to cap his sentence at 24-84 months when he returns on Jan.
 14, 2020.